Can I Wear Contacts With Vitreous Detachment

 Finally, wearing contacts with vitreous detachment can be beneficial because they are easy to use and maintain.
 Unlike glasses, which require frequent cleaning and adjustment, contacts require minimal maintenance and can easily be taken out when not needed or replaced when necessary.
 This makes them ideal for people who don’t have time to dedicate to regular upkeep or want an easy way to correct their vision without having to visit an optometrist every few months.

-See also What To Wear Over A Maxi Dress
+See also What To Wear In Belize

 Hard or Soft Contact Lenses for Vitreous Detachment?